QthCN/netty/README.rst

 netty
 ========

-A GO library for commont network tools, such as ip/iptables/tc.
+A GO library for common network tools, such as ip/iptables/tc.